 What We Are Looking For

 We encourage submissions that highlight unorthodox ends of cultural spectra — found documents populated by curious figures, odd inventions based on forgotten theories, and relegated histories in need of a new readership.
 Should the essay concern a well-known figure, we tend to favour against-the-grain angles and attentive crawls through lesser-known works.
 In addition to pieces that examine specific texts and images, we also welcome contributions with a broader historical focus, so long as they touch upon interesting public domain material.

 The best way to get a sense of our tastes is to look at our past essays.
 For example: Patricia Mainardi on the art of J. J. Grandville; Richard Hamblyn on Gerard Manley Hopkins’ volcano letters; Yasmine Seale on the Prophet Muhammad’s enigmatic steed; Angus Trumble on the Pre-Raphaelites’ obsession with wombats; Jessica Riskin on the wondrous history of automata; and Erica X Eisen on the "killed negatives" of the FSA's survey of Depression-era America.

 Length: Most contributions come in at about 2500 words, though longer or short pieces will certainly be considered.

 Pitches: We review pitches as well as fully-drafted essays, with a slight preference for the latter.
 In inquiry emails, please highlight the material under consideration and why you are the right person to examine it.
 First-time contributors might include links to recent writing if possible.
 We respond to all pitches.

-Background: Most of our contributors have an academic grounding somehow related to their essay topic.
-We always consider enquiries from authors with other forms of training, though they must demonstrate a facility with their chosen subject matter.
+Background: Most of our contributors have an academic grounding somehow related to their essay topic but we always consider enquiries from authors with other forms of training, as long as a facility with their chosen subject matter can be demonstrated.
 We particularly welcome expressions of interest from potential contributors of minority ethnic groups.

 Public Domain Requirements